himanshudce/MIDAS-NMT-English-Tamil/README.md

 test - 2000
 val - 1000

+# Go to respactive repository for Installation preporcessing training and testing

 Kindly cite the below paper if you use our dataset or source code.

 @inproceedings{choudhary2018neural,